You will find life insurance definitions below that are commonly used in the life insurance industry for all types of insurance.

-Pre existing life insurance, or pre existing conditions life insurance
+Pre-existing life insurance, or pre-existing conditions life insurance

-If you have a history of health problems, this is considered to be a pre existing condition.
+If you have a history of health problems, this is considered to be a pre-existing condition.
 Impaired risk life insurance companies are usually best for pre-existing conditions.

 Premium Financed Life Insurance

-There are instances when someone with significant net worth may have to buy life insurance.
+There are instances when someone with a significant net worth may have to buy life insurance.
 Rather than paying the life insurance premiums out of pocket, the owner of the life insurance policy may choose to finance the life insurance premiums instead, paying only the interest expense rather than the life insurance premium.